How to start the conversation

 Where do I start this research?

 In order to collect data, use our participating professional organizations as a resource.
-Each organization conducts its own salary survey/study every two years, in alliance with the Reform Pay Equity Initiative.
+Each organization conducts its own salary survey/study periodically, in alliance with the Reform Pay Equity Initiative.
 The organizations also have professionals who can provide you with additional guidance, including how to determine comparisons for your position.
 For example, if you are a rabbi, the CCAR can provide salary survey sheets that portray equitable salaries based on position level and congregation size.

 What if my position isn’t currently represented in the data?